ashiqur-russel/Javascript/README.md

-## All the codes in this repo I wrote from differenet soureces and Books(Eg.)
+## All the codes in this repo I have practiced from different soureces and Books(Eg.)

         1. Youtube.com
         2. Codecademy.com